glennneiger/rental-property-calculator/README.md

 2. Install dependencies: `npm i`
 3. In one terminal window, start the server: `npm run start`
 4. In another terminal window, start the client: `npm run client`

+## Testing

+Run tests: `npm test`

+Tests can also be run and debugged inside VS Code using the **vscode-jest-tests** configuration (open the Debug panel from the Activity Bar and select that configuration in the dropdown at the top).